 There is no requirement for public notice associated with the recommendations of this report.
 All agendas, reports and minutes are made available to the public through posting on the Town's website.

 The Regulations require public notification to persons or organizations that have requested such information.
-To date the Building Branch has not received any such requests.
-Regardless, a copy of the report should be placed on the Development Services portion of the Town web page for transparency and ease of public access.
+To date, the Building Branch has not received any such requests.

 FINANCIAL IMPLICATIONS